 3. Draw a map

 Go on a virtual tour of the Cadical Jam Ora Garden in the Royal Botanic Garden Sydney and observe how it is arranged.
 Click on the information points to learn more about the plants.
 Draw a bird’s-eye view map of the tour.
 Include the garden beds, paths and benches.
 Add three plants to your map and label everything.
 TIP: Imagine you are a bird flying over the Cadi and looking down.
 What would it look like?
-Use this activity sheet to help make a map.
+See our Make a Map activity sheet to help.

 4. Make a mud map